hanabi/hanabi.github.io/Reference.md

   * Bob blind-plays his slot 1 card.
 However, it is not the red 3, it was the blue 3!
 Now Bob knows that he has been *Bluffed* by Alice.
   * Next, Cathy sees that Bob just blind-played a blue 3 immediately after this red clue, so she knows that she must have a one-away from playable red card - the red 4.
 Cathy holds on to the red 4 for later and discards.
 * Except in rare circumstances, ***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Seat*.
 Do not *Bluff* unless you are in *Bluff Seat*!
 (This follows from *Good Lie Principle*.)

-### Bluffs Through Already-Clued Cards

-* It is also permissible to *Bluff* "through" cards that are already clued.
-This is better than a normal *Bluff* because in addition to getting the blind-play, it also gives information to the player with the in-between card.
-* For example, in a 4-player game:
-  * All the 1's are played on the stacks.
-  * Bob has nothing clued in his hand.
-  * Cathy has a red 3 clued in her hand with just a number 3 (she does not know what color it is).
-  * Alice clues Donald red, which touches one red 4.
-  * Bob knows that he must have the red 2.
-If he plays the red 2, then Cathy will play the red 3, and Donald will play the red 4.
-  * Bob plays his *Finesse Position* card and it is instead the blue 2.
-  * From Donald's perspective, since blue does not match red, he knows that this is a *Bluff*.
-Normally, he would think he has the one-away from playable red card, but that would be red 3, and Cathy already has that clued.
-If he had red 3, then the clue would be violating *Good Touch Principle*.
-Thus, he must have the red 4 instead.
-  * From Cathy's perspective, she knows that the red 4 is two-away instead of one-away. *Bluffs* on two-away cards are normally illegal, so her mystery 3 must be exactly red 3, making the red 4 one-away after all.
-* Sometimes, the player who has the in-between card might have more than one "matching" clued card.
-In this situation, the player is promised that they have the in-between card, but they are not promised the position - it can be any of the matching clued cards.

 ### Bluff Prompts / Prompt Bluffs (Illegal)